smcclab/smc-course/_lectures/13-concert.md

 Give each performer **less** to do than you think you need to.
 Expect performers to think and communicate.
 Give performers **creative control**.
 Good performance is **risky!**

-## Getting started

-- **week 10**: create a minimal idea for your diary, explain the topology to your group.
-- **week 11**: work on expression and interfaces with your group.
-- **week 12**: work on composition and improvisation with your group.
-- **week 13**: final rehearsals, make sure it all works.

-CONCERT DAY!

-## Procedure on the day: Pre-Concert

-(times relative to your concert time)

-- -60m **Arrive at School of Music**, meet your tutor outside the Big Band Room, move to "green room" to test setups and get ready
-- -30m **Pack up in green room** and get ready to move to the Big Band Room
-- -20m **arrive at Big Band Room** and get ready to walk carefully on stage when previous group finishes
-- -15m when other group is finished, come onto stage and plug in laptops (HDMI + power supplies)
-- -10m - Confirm sound and video coming out of each laptop

-## Procedure on the day: Your Concert!

-- 00m!
-(Concert time), stop testing, get ready for first piece
-- 5m - Start of your concert
-	- Each piece is played in order given on poster
-	- 3min pause for changeover between each piece
-	- Confirm ready to start each piece with the stage manager  Brent before starting (he will be right in front)
-- ~45m - finish concert, unplug, move off stage (ready for next group)

-N.B.: Concert order is on the posters (see following slides), this is not negotiable.

-Groups with 5 will get a little more time in their concert, we have capacity to flex the start times a bit as needed.